t4nello/McSwarm/README.md

 A set of stacks to deploy minecraft server on linux server OS with Grafana, Prometheus, Traefik, Portainer

+## Prerequisites

+To propelly setup the swarm cluster you have to install docker engine accoring to the instructions on ```https://docs.docker.com/engine/install/```, afer installation follow the steps on ```https://docs.docker.com/engine/install/linux-postinstall/``

 ## Installation

 To deploy this project run